Understanding Monthly Recurring Revenue (MRR)

 You can calculate the approximate MRR by summing the monthly-normalized amounts of all subscriptions from which payment is being collected at that time.
 For example, an annual subscription for $1,200 only counts $100 towards your MRR.
 This includes subscriptions in the status=active and status=past_due states.
 Learn more about subscription states here.

 Another way to think about computing MRR is that it is the # of customers multiplied by the steady state amount that they will be billed.
-For example, if a customer applies a 50% discount that is only valid for their first billing cycle to a $10 monthly subscription, the MRR will always be $10 from the time that the subscription transitions to active.

 The reason that MRR cannot be calculated by simply summing invoice totals is because MRR is a forward-looking metric that is distinct from the immediate cash flow you are about to receive.
 For instance, past one off invoices cannot be relied upon to generate future revenue.